 Here’s a simple, hearty Smokey White Bean Soup you can make in your Instant Pot or on the stovetop using dry beans.
 Smoked paprika and optional Harissa paste give it a delicious flavor that will have you coming back for seconds.
 Low in calories, high in fiber, this soup is vegan and gluten-free.
-Includes a Video!
+Video.

 Smoky Tomato White Bean Soup you can make in your Instant Pot or on the stovetop using dry beans.
 Smoked paprika and optional Harissa paste give it a delicious flavor that will have you coming back for seconds.
 Low in calories, high in fiber, this soup is vegan and gluten-free.